Venice (musical): Plot

 The city of Venice has been at war for a generation.
 Venice Monroe, who was named for the city, is sworn in as the new leader of the city, promising to bring change to the society.
 A symbolic wedding is planned between Venice and his childhood friend, Willow.
 Venice's half-brother, Markos, is a commander in the city's military.
 He plots to disrupt the wedding and keep the public in fear.

-In many ways, the musical parallels Shakespeare's Othello.
+In many ways, the musical parallels William Shakespeare's Othello.
 There are two men in this musical who are in love with the same woman; there are main characters who are Generals and military advisors.
 The men are power-hungry, driven to possess (be it a lover, a territory or a political seat) and that power becomes their undoing.
 In the end, it destroys all the players, an earmark of Shakespeare's tragedies.
 The musical also has more straightforward references to Othello, such as the song "Put out the Light," which may have been a reference to Act V, Scene 2 of the play when Othello states "Put out the light, and then put out the light," comparing his torch to the life of Desdemona and the song "Willow," which has lyrics adapted from a song that Desdemona sings in Act IV, Scene 3 and Emilia sings in Act V, Scene 2.